Bourkekev/ms3-your-recipe-hub/README.md

 I was first using the POST method from the category select dropdown form on the homepage.
 The view worked and would display the correct recipes from the selected category, but the url was simply /category.
 If you reload that page then the browser asked to resubmit the form and still works.
 But if the user put their cursor at the end of the url and hit return (or copied an pasted into new tab), an error would occur, which would say 'category_name' is not defined.
 Which makes sense because we the category_name was not passed through the view.
 But this is not good because a user can generate this error quite simply.
 It would also mean you could not share a url for this results page.

 So I changed the form method to GET and got the category selected using request.args.
 This way the category parameter is passed through the url like /category/?category_name=Chicken.
 So this url can be reloaded, or copied, shared and opened in a new window and still works.
 So the user cannot generate an error like was possible with POST.

+Similary I then changed the text search form and view to use the GET method, otherwise reloading the search result page cause an error.
+But using the GET method makes the search results url work if shared or copied to a new window.

 ## Credits and References